nyarkokennedy/beyond-the-factor-of-safety/README.md

 ---

+### Research questions

+1. Can minimum liquefaction-triggering Factor of Safety (FS) provide a consistent ranking of observed liquefaction manifestation severity?

+2. Does thin-layer correction of CPT data improve the relationship between calculated Factor of Safety and observed liquefaction manifestation severity?

+---

 ### What this project does

 - Implements the full Boulanger & Idriss (2014) CPT-based triggering workflow in pure Python (stress profile → Ic → fines content → qc1Ncs → CRR → CSR → Factor of Safety).